antoponselvan/ShootingFlappyBird/ReadMe.md

 ## User Story / Journey
 - User to get start button
 - User Can Move Bird - Up/Down to navigate Bird from obstacles
-- User to be able to launch missiles to destroy obstacles (Optional)
+- User to be able to launch missiles to destroy obstacles (Optional).
+After launch, missile will be inhibited for some time.
 - If user crashes on the obstacle or on the boundaries then game ends and user sees a score